-The State of North Carolina has five universities with Law Schools.
+The State of North Carolina has five universities with law schools.
 One of the five is a historically black university.
 The Human Resources recruiter will continue to stay in contact with the Career Centers at these universities.
-Hard copies of job opportunities are forwarded to the Career Centers at these universities.
+Employment opportunities are forwarded to the Career Centers at these universities as a way to solicit diverse candidates.